 These simple Christmas crochet stars are a free pattern that makes a fun and easy holiday project!
 Use them as ornaments on your tree or as decorations and appliques any time of year.
 This post was originally shared at Darice, and may contain affiliate links, which help to support this site at no extra cost to you.

-This pattern is incredibly easy to make – just two short rounds and your star is done!
+This pattern is incredibly easy to make – just two short rounds and your classic, five-point crochet star is done!
 You can make some to hang on your Christmas tree, attach them to special gifts, or work up a whole constellation and string them onto a starry garland.

 Okay – let’s make us some stars!